RubixML/ML/README.md

 ```

 ### Dense Random Projector
-The Dense Random Projector uses a random matrix sampled from a dense uniform distribution [-1, 1] to project a samples onto a manifold of target dimensionality.
+The Dense Random Projector uses a random matrix sampled from a dense uniform distribution of [-1, 1] to project  onto a vector space of a target dimensionality.

 ##### Continuous *Only* | Stateful